Creating and configuring filters

 - There are filters with higher priority in the list of filters

-If the list contains filters higher up with the same conditions, or one of the filters higher up has the Ignore other filters option selected, this may affect how the rule is implemented.
-For more information, see Filter priority.
+If the list contains filters with the same conditions but a higher priority, or one of the filters with a higher priority has the Ignore other filters option selected, this may affect how the filter is implemented.
+For more details, please see Rule priority.

 - Email imported by the mail importer is not in my Inbox